adityaxxz/adityaxxz/README.md

 If you would like to connect with me, you can find me on [Instagram](https://www.instagram.com/adiityaxxz/) and [LinkedIn](https://www.linkedin.com/in/aditya-ranjan-bab618257/).
 I am always eager to network and learn from others in the industry.🏭

-- 🔭 I have well known of C++ , Python , Kubernetes and stuff.
+- 🔭 I have well known of C++ , Python , Kotlin and stuff.
 - 🌱 I’m currently learning Kubernetes 🕸️

 <!--